DeepLabCutAIResidency/DLC_AI2024/DeepLabCut-live/README.md

 - **Key Steps:**
   1. Load the necessary libraries.
+  2. Download test suite.
-  2. Set up the working directory.
+  3. Set up the working directory.
-  3. Choose a project from the options in the test suite.
+  4. Choose a project from the options in the test suite.
-  4. Specifying a model by choosing the desired snapshot.
+  5. Specifying a model by choosing the desired snapshot.
-  5. Export the model to ONNX format.
+  6. Export the model to ONNX format.
-  6. Generating an FP16 precision version of the exported model.
+  7. Generating an FP16 precision version of the exported model.

 #### 2. Single Frame Inference